 Our analysis of the County's major funds begins on Exhibit 3.
 The fund financial statements provide detailed information about the significant funds-not the County as a whole.
 Some funds are required to be established by state law and by bond covenants.
 However, the County Board establishes some funds to help it control and manage money for a particular purpose or to show that it is meeting legal responsibilities for using certain taxes, grants, and other money.
-The County's two kinds of funds-governmental and proprietary-use different accounting methods.
+The County's three kinds of funds-governmental, proprietary, and fiduciary-use different accounting methods.

 - Governmental funds-Most of the County's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting.
 This method measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the County's general government operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the County's programs.
 The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds are described in a reconciliation following each governmental fund financial statement. - Proprietary funds-When the County charges customers for the services it provides-whether to outside customers or to other units of the County-these services are generally reported in proprietary funds.
 Proprietary funds are reported in the same way that all activities are reported in the Statement of Net Position and the Statement of Activities.
-In fact, the County's enterprise fund presents the same information as the business-type activities in the government-wide statements but provides more detail and additional information, such as cash flows.
+In fact, the County's enterprise fund presents the same information as the business-type activities in the government-wide statements but provides more detail and additional information, such as cash flows. - Fiduciary funds-Fiduciary funds are used to account for assets held for the benefit of parties outside of the County.
+Fiduciary funds are not reflected in the government-wide statements because the resources of these funds are not available to support the County's own programs or activities.
+The County is responsible for ensuring that the assets reported in these funds are used for their intended purposes.
+All fiduciary funds are presented on separate statements on Exhibits 10, 11, C-1, and C-2 of this report.